New cocktails to test limits of cancer drug pricing

 "The name of the game is going to be combinations in immuno-oncology and the more internal assets we have, the more flexibility we will have in pricing."

-Most of the current buzz around checkpoint inhibitors centres on drugs blocking a protein known as Programmed Death receptor (PD-1), or a related one PD-L1, which tumours use to evade the body's natural defences, plus another called CTLA-4.
+Most of the current buzz around checkpoint inhibitors centers on drugs blocking a protein known as Programmed Death receptor (PD-1), or a related one PD-L1, which tumors use to evade the body's natural defenses, plus another called CTLA-4.

 But an alphabet soup of second-generation therapies is waiting in the wings, with names like OX40, LAG3 and TIM3, pointing to many new potential combinations.